BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKHMaximaImage.md

 Geodesic morphology and the H-Maxima algorithm is described in Chapter 6 of Pierre Soille's book "Morphological Image Analysis:
 Principles and Applications", Second Edition, Springer, 2003.

-The height parameter is set using SetHeight.

-\see ReconstructionByDilationImageFilter , HMinimaImageFilter , HConvexImageFilter
+The height parameter is set using SetHeight.* ReconstructionByDilationImageFilter , HMinimaImageFilter , HConvexImageFilter

-\see MorphologyImageFilter , GrayscaleDilateImageFilter , GrayscaleFunctionDilateImageFilter , BinaryDilateImageFilter
+* MorphologyImageFilter , GrayscaleDilateImageFilter , GrayscaleFunctionDilateImageFilter , BinaryDilateImageFilter

 ## Parameters